Gigantes Plaki - Greek-style baked white beans

 • MAKE AHEAD: If using dried beans - Soak them overnight drain and then simmer in fresh pot of water until cooked.
 Store cooked beans in a covered container that is not made from metal in the refrigerator for 3 to 4 days or in the freezer for up to 6 months.

-• STORAGE: Leftover baked beans will keep in the fridge for 3-4 days, though they are best eaten within about 2 days.
+• STORAGE: Leftover baked beans will keep in the fridge for 3-4 days.
 Reheat stove top or in the microwave

 • FREEZING: Can I freeze baked beans?
-Yes, BUT you can only freeze them once fully cooked.
+Yes, BUT you can only freeze them once fully cooked and cooled.
 Baked beans will keep well in the freezer for 2-3 months.
-Thaw overnight in the fridge and reheat stovetop or in the microwave
+Thaw overnight in the fridge and reheat stovetop or in the microwave.
+I like to portion them out into freezer bags and enjoy in smaller batches.

 What to Serve Gigantes With

 I like enjoying my gigantes hot out the oven but they can be served and eaten cold or room temperature as well.
 These delicious Greek gigantes /baked beans can be eaten as a complete meal perhaps with a salad like my maroulosalata, feta cheese and some crusty bread or they can be served as a side or an appetizer served cold, warm or room temperature.
+My favorite way is with eggs and toast and loads of feta for breakfast.
 Like any other baked bean dish, it only gets better the day after as the flavours develop further.
 This is totally a Greek classic and one of my favourites to eat!!
 Hope you give it a try and definitely let me know what you think!

 More Tasty Dishes You Will Love: